 Our customers are extremely important to us and whilst we aim to provide a trouble free and excellent level of service, we know that sometimes things go wrong.
 If you have cause to complain, we take any complaint very seriously and promise to deal with it promptly, effectively and in a positive manner.

 If you have the need to complain, you may do so to any member of our staff by phone, by email or by writing to us:

-Plan (NW) Limited T/a Lease Your Car
+Plan (NW) Limited T/A Lease Your Car

 17 Boundary Street

 We will try to resolve your complaint by the end of the next business day.
 However, it may always be possible if your complaint requires further investigation and we will keep you informed of the progress and we will let you have our final response as soon as possible and not later than eight weeks.

 The complaints handler will establish the nature and scope of your complaint having due regards to the Financial Conduct Authority’s direction to deal with complaints promptly and fairly and to give complainants clear replies and, where appropriate, fair redress.